thedmi/capsule/docs/docs/30_usage.md

 Invocations are either caller-owned :fontawesome-regular-user: or loop-owned :material-reload:.
 Caller-owned invocations behave the same way as you'd expect any invocation on an object would behave: Results and exceptions are passed back to the caller.

 Loop-owned invocations enable a "fire and forget" communication between objects.
 The caller can continue before the invocation has been executed, but as a result won't receive return values or exceptions. `AwaitEnqueueing` is the recommended synchronization mode for "fire and forget" style communication.

+### Sync / Async

+Caller-owned invocations must be async.
+This is due to the fact that the caller will need to be suspended until the invocation can be dequeued/executed.

+A special case regarding sync/async is `AwaitEnqueueing` synchronization mode.
+This mode only needs to enqueue the invocation, which is a synchronous operation.
+Thus, such methods will be exposed as synchronous on the interface, unless the interface was resolved from the list of implemented interfaces on the Capsule (see [interface generation](#interface-generation) for details).

 ### Thread-Safety